lidaof/hprc-web-portal/content/en/elsi-team/_index.md

 #### Heather Lawson, PhD

 Dr. Lawson received her PhD in Molecular Anthropology from The Pennsylvania State University under the mentorship of Dr Kenneth Weiss.
 She went on to do a postdoc at Washington University with Dr James Cheverud, where her research focused on identifying parent-of-origin effects associated with variation in complex traits.
 She accepted a faculty position in the Genetics Department at Washington University in 2015, where she continued to study the molecular mechanisms underlying parent-of-origin effects.
 Over the course of her research, she became more and more interested in ELSI issues, particularly issues of data sovereignty and informed consent.
-She is also interested in scientific outreach and dissemination of science to the general public.
+She is also interested in scientific outreach and the dissemination of science to the general public.
 She joined the HPRC as a part of the Coordination Center at Washington University.
 She leads the consortium's Outreach and is a champion of the international Human Pangenome Project, which is a GA4GH Driver Project.
 Her work with the HPRC ELSI Team is focused on data sovereignty and harmonizing consent documents for pangenome reference resource studies.

 {{< /left >}}
 {{< br >}}